 Kate Lister is one of a hundred expert contributors to George Washington University’s TechCast virtual think-tank where she contributes to telecommuting and other forecasts.

 About Tom Harnish

-Tom’s first technical journal article was published when he was a sophomore in college; as a junior he taught computer programming at a night school, as a senior he started the first commercial computer service bureau in Albuquerque.
+Tom’s first technical journal article, The Psychologic Consequences of Pulsed Electromagnetic Radiation, was published when he was a sophomore in college; as a junior he taught computer programming at a night school; as a senior he started the first commercial computer service bureau in Albuquerque.

-After 8 years in the Navy, Tom joined Booz Allen & Hamilton as Consulting Scientist.
-As Senior Scientist for the Online Computer Library Center he conceived and led the first U.S. trial of a networked home information service.
-He was President of a medical imaging start-up funded by Elsevier, then founder and president of Flightline Electronic Publishing.
+After eight years in the Navy, Tom joined Booz Allen & Hamilton as Consulting Scientist.
+As a Senior Scientist for the Online Computer Library Center he conceived and led the first U.S. trial—long before the Internet—of a networked home information service that included banking, news, an electronic encyclopedia, and library services.
+At Reynolds & Reynolds, he led a team of brilliant developers that created five of seven new products featured in the public company’s annual report including the first computerized illustrated parts catalog (for Honda), and the first showroom interactive video system (for Chrysler).
+He was President of a medical imaging start-up funded by Elsevier, then founder and president of Flightline Electronic Publishing which became Avantext.

 Tom learned to fly 50 years ago and over the years established two National Aeronautics Association (NAA) and Federation Aeronautique Iternationale (FAI) world aviation speed records.
 He was a carrier-based Navy jet flyer and is a civilian pilot and flight instructor.
 He is an avid amateur astronomer, took graduate-level astronomy courses online from the University of Sydney, and was selected as a NASA Solar System Ambassador.
 He’s an award winning photographer and has written articles on technology, aviation, and management.